demurewolf/flask-wrkshp-start/README.md

 # flask-wrkshp-start

-Join us for our first workshop of the semester!
+Join Terrapin Hackers for our first workshop of the semester!

 This will be an introduction to Flask, a web application framework in python.
 It is designed to make getting started quick and easy, with the ability to scale up to more complex applications.